Viking program: Propulsion

 Propulsion for deorbit was provided by the monopropellant hydrazine (N2H4), through a rocket with 12 nozzles arranged in four clusters of three that provided 32 N thrust, translating to a change in velocity of 180 m/s.
 These nozzles also acted as the control thrusters for translation and rotation of the lander.

-Terminal descent (after use of a parachute) and landing utilized three (one affixed on each long side of the base, separated by 120 degrees) monopropellant hydrazine engines.
+Terminal descent (after use of a parachute) and landing used three (one affixed on each long side of the base, separated by 120 degrees) monopropellant hydrazine engines.
 The engines had 18 nozzles to disperse the exhaust and minimize effects on the ground, and were throttleable from 276 to 2667 N. The hydrazine was purified in order to prevent contamination of the Martian surface with Earth microbes.
 The lander carried 85 kg of propellant at launch, contained in two spherical titanium tanks mounted on opposite sides of the lander beneath the RTG windscreens, giving a total launch mass of 657 kg.
 Control was achieved through the use of an inertial reference unit, four gyros, a radar altimeter, a terminal descent and landing radar, and the control thrusters.

 Power

 Power was provided by two radioisotope thermoelectric generator (RTG) units containing plutonium-238 affixed to opposite sides of the lander base and covered by wind screens.
-Each Viking RTG was 28 cm tall, 58 cm in diameter, had a mass of 13.6 kg and provided 30 watts continuous power at 4.4 volts.
+Each Viking RTG was 28 cm tall, 58 cm in diameter, had a mass of 13.6 kg and provided 30 watts of continuous power at 4.4 volts.
 Four wet cell sealed nickel-cadmium 8 Ah (28,800 coulombs), 28 volt rechargeable batteries were also on board to handle peak power loads.

 Payload

+Communications

 Communications were accomplished through a 20-watt S-band transmitter using two traveling-wave tubes.
 A two-axis steerable high-gain parabolic antenna was mounted on a boom near one edge of the lander base.
 An omnidirectional low-gain S-band antenna also extended from the base.
 Both these antennae allowed for communication directly with the Earth, permitting Viking 1 to continue to work long after both orbiters had failed.
 A UHF (381 MHz) antenna provided a one-way relay to the orbiter using a 30 watt relay radio.
 Data storage was on a 40-Mbit tape recorder, and the lander computer had a 6000-word memory for command instructions.